MicrosoftDocs/memdocs/memdocs/intune/protect/epm-data-collection.md

 > [!NOTE]
 > This capability is in public preview and available to use without a license.
 After public preview, it will be available as an Intune add-on.
 For more information, see [Use Intune Suite add-on capabilities](../fundamentals/intune-add-ons.md).

 Microsoft Intune Endpoint Privilege Management (EPM) allows your organization’s users to run as a standard user (without administrator rights) and complete tasks that require elevated privileges.

 Tasks that commonly require administrative privileges are application installs (like Microsoft 365 Applications), updating device drivers, and running certain Windows diagnostics.

 Endpoint Privilege Management supports your zero-trust journey by helping your organization achieve a broad user base running with least privilege, while allowing users to still run tasks allowed by your organization to remain productive.

-The following sections of this article discuss requirements to use EPM, provide a functional overview of how this capability works, and introduce important concepts for EPM.
+This article provides information about the data that EMP can collect from devices.

 Applies to: